-With an economic recession and rising college costs, students are realizing it makes sense to begin career planning early in their college education.
-Waiting until senior year to explore careers leaves little time and flexibility for making changes in the major course of study.
+With an economic recession looming and rising college costs, students realize it makes sense to begin career planning early in their college education.
+Waiting until senior year to explore careers leaves little time and flexibility for changing the major course of study.
 Students who begin to research careers early in college will be able to make the most of their investment.
 Check out these proven strategies for career exploration.

 Visit the campus career center

 Most colleges offer their students a wide variety of career services for free.
 Students can begin exploring career center offerings during college visits in high school.
 Students who are undecided about major and career will find trained career counselors to offer guidance and encouragement and access to career exploration tools such as computerized assessments and interest inventories.
 Career centers also help students prepare for the job market through workshops on resume writing and job interview skills.
 Some colleges also offer job placement and networking opportunities through alumni.

 Check out the University of Notre Dame’s Career Center to get a sense of the services available through career centers.
 At the career center, students find everything from preparation support for graduate school testing and help finding an internships.
 Princeton University’s Career Center offers one on one support with career exploration and regular workshops on all aspects of career preparation.